edoardocomar/mydemofeed/README.md

 # mydemofeed app

 ## Prerequisites
-* JVM (tested with JDK 1.8.0_131 on macOS)
+* Java 8 (tested with JDK 1.8.0_131 on macOS)
 * Gradle (tested with Gradle 3.4.1)
 * Kafka installation (tested with 0.10.2.1 for Scala 2.12)

 ## Build, test
 1. `gradle build`
-1. `gradle test` runs two integration tests using ports 8081 and 8082 one with an in-memory backend and one assuming Kafka running with default settings on localhost:9092 (plaintext)
+1. `gradle test` runs two integration tests
+* using ports 8081 and 8082
+* one with an in-memory backend
+* one expecting local Kafka running with default settings
+(localhost:9092 plaintext)

 ## installation, execution
 1. `gradle installDist`